-The Clinical Dietitian III functions independently on all pediatric and obstetric units/clinics, including intensive care units, and works with the most complex patient types greater than 50% of the time at a specialty level (proficient/expert).
-Clinical Dietitians III serve as a role model, resource, and leader for the level I and level II dietitian.
+Clinical Dietitians II function independently at the competent to proficient level of the SOP/SOPP on pediatric and obstetric units/clinics, including more complex patient types, e.g., intensive care units, pediatric gastroenterology specialty clinic, etc. Clinical Dietitians II serve as a role model, resource, and leader for the level I dietitian.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.

 Employees must abide by all Joint Commission Requirements including but not limited to sensitivity to cultural diversity, patient care, patient rights and ethical treatment, safety and security of physical environments, emergency management, teamwork, respect for others, participation in ongoing education and training, communication and adherence to safety and quality programs, sustaining compliance with National Patient Safety Goals, and licensure and health screenings.

 Must perform all duties and responsibilities in accordance with the Service Standards of the Hospital(s).

 Able to perform all functions of Clinical Dietitian Level I.

 Performs key role in at least one performance improvement initiative or outcome-based research project annually or creates/revises two nutrition protocols/patient education tools annually.

 Directs process, outcome, and structure measures initiatives using quantifiable indicators to identify actual results of a program, service, or activity.
 Collects specific information to track programs’ success.
 Or, participates in nutrition research studies and communicates findings through reports, abstracts, presentations, and publication.